-In 2023, we will continue to prepare for the India student visit from 20 July to 22 August 2023.
-The students will also attend a conference organised by the International Law and Development Network at NLUD towards the end of their visit.
-With an enthusiastic and engaged group of students and hospitable and committed partners, we are optimistic about USOS partnering in 2023.
+In 2023, we will continue the preparation for the India student visit from 20th July to 22nd August 2023.
+Students will also attend a conference organised by the International Law and Development Network at NLUD towards the end of their visit.
+With an enthusiastic and committed group of students and welcoming and engaged partners, we are optimistic about the partner working of USOS in 2023.